-Script Development / Uploading User Python Modules
+Script Development / Upload User Python Modules

-1. Uploading Python Modules
+1. Upload Python Modules

-Direct Upload to Host Machine
+Direct Upload to the Host

-Based on actual conditions, move the Python module directory to user-python-packages/xxxxx
+Move the Python module directory to user-python-packages/xxxxx

 Go to the user-python-packages/

-2. Using the Uploaded Python Modules
+2. Use Uploaded Python Modules

 Assume the uploaded Python module is as follows: